nstack-io/docs/docs/guides/Non-devs/Getting-started.md

 ## Accessing NStack

 NStack is accessed by getting an invite to the system by email.
-Your contact person at Nodes will be responsible for sending you an invite.
+Your contact person at Monstarlab will be responsible for sending you an invite.
 The email will look like the one inserted below.

 ![Invite email](../../images/Guides/GettingStarted/invite_email.png)  {.screenshot}